sleeptoken/zettelkasten/Footprinting & Reconnaissance.md

 IP geolocation lookup tools, such as [IP Address to IP Location and Proxy Information | IP2Location](https://www.ip2location.com/) and `IP Location Finder`
 ### DNS

-After collecting the `Whois` records of the target, comes the DNS footprinting part
+- After collecting the `Whois` records of the target, comes the DNS foot printing part
+- DNS records provide important information about the location and types of servers

 ### References